-Dialog/Dialogue is a body of work that is a continuation of Elisabeth Ajtay’s exploration of the moon alphabet in the context of emotional states.
-It’s also a reflection migration and the notion of otherness through an examination of the challenges that language poses, expressed through visually abstracted linguistic shapes within the image. —Don Soker, 2020
+This body of work is the continuation of my exploration of the moon alphabet, in the context of emotional states, yet, about the challenge of language itself, expressed through visually abstracted linguistic shapes within the notion of Migration and the Other.